-investment would need to be justified and recovered over the period between implementing the change to the coded track circuits and roll-out of ATMS, should it proceed.
+It should be noted that ATMS will achieve this same reduction in transaction time.
+Hence, the investment would need to be justified and recovered over the period between implementing the change to the coded track circuits and roll-out of ATMS.